z3nit4/100-days-of-python/README.md

   **ADVANCED CONCEPTS:**
   - **Day 24:** Dunder Methods (Magic Methods) – Learned how Python’s double underscore methods allow custom objects to behave like built-in types.
 Built a Vector class implementing __init__, __add__ for operator overloading, __repr__ for readable object output, __len__ to define object length, and __call__ to make the object behave like a function.
 Practiced how Python internally invokes these methods during operations like addition, printing, and function calls.
+  - **Day 25:** Pandas Basics - Learned how to use the Pandas library for data manipulation.
+Created Series and DataFrames, worked with indexing using .loc, and set custom indexes.
+Explored how Pandas aligns data by index when performing operations like multiplication between DataFrames, understanding how labeled data structures behave.

 ## Languages & Tools
 - Python